IntersectMBO/plutus/doc/read-the-docs-site/simple-example.rst

+.. _simple_example:

 Simple example
 ===================

 Plutus script for an auction smart contract
 -------------------------------------------------

 Overview
 ~~~~~~~~~~~~

 This example presents Plutus Tx code being written for a smart contract that controls the auction of an asset, which can be executed on the Cardano blockchain.
 In a sense, the smart contract is acting as the auctioneer in that it enforces certain rules and requirements in order for the auction to occur successfully.

 Plutus Tx is a high-level language for writing the validation logic of the contract, the logic that determines whether a transaction is allowed to spend a UTXO.
 Plutus Tx is not a new language, but rather a subset of Haskell, and it is compiled into Plutus Core, a low-level language based on higher-order polymorphic lambda calculus.
 Plutus Core is the code that runs on-chain, i.e., by every node validating the transaction, using an interpreter known as the CEK machine.
 A Plutus Core program included in a Cardano transaction is often referred to as Plutus script or Plutus validator.

 To develop and deploy a smart contract, you would also need off-chain code for building transactions, submitting transactions, deploying smart contracts, querying for available UTXOs on the chain and so on.
 You may also want a front-end interface for your smart contract for better user experiences.
 In this example, we are not covering the front-end and back-end aspects of the off-chain part of smart contracts.